William Brock (pastor): Early years

+Brock was the eldest of three children born to Ann and William Brock.
+His father died and his family survived due to charity.
+His schooling included Honiton grammar school.

-William Brock was of Dutch descent; his ancestors came to England as pilgrims or asylum seekers to escape religious oppression in Holland in the 16th century.
-He began working life as a watchmaker in Hertford at a shop owned by a Mr Field.
-He lodged nearby with a lay village pastor, whose enthusiasm tempted him to try his skill in such voluntary pastoral work.
-In due course, Brock gave up his watch-making to become a pastor.
-He applied to the Baptist College, Stepney, from where he graduated a few years later.
+He began work as an apprentice watchmaker in Sidmouth.
+After seven years he was a journeyman and he was a watchmaker in Hereford for two years.
+In due course, Brock gave up his watch-making.
+He was christened and he attended Baptist College, Stepney, from where he graduated in 1833.
 He was offered employment at St Mary's Church in Norwich.
-Here he stayed for fifteen years, though not infrequently travelling to London to support meetings of the non-denominational Missionary Society, which gradually evolved into the non-denominational but largely nonconformist London Missionary Society.
+Here he controversially stayed for fifteen years.
+He supported meetings of the non-denominational Missionary Society, which gradually evolved into the non-denominational but largely nonconformist London Missionary Society.

 His links with both Anglicans and Nonconformists may have helped him, in 1848, to be appointed minister of the first purpose-built central London Baptist Chapel - the Bloomsbury Chapel - whose establishment had hinged partly on overcoming objections from the Anglican establishment.